Picarella History, Family Crest & Coats of Arms

 Early History of the Picarella family

-Another 205 words (15 lines of text) covering the years 1571 and 1883 are included under the topic Early Picarella History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Picarella research.
+Another 103 words (7 lines of text) covering the years 1571 and 1883 are included under the topic Early Picarella History in all our PDF Extended History products and printed products wherever possible.

 Picarella Spelling Variations

 Spelling variations of this family name include: Pica, Picarella, Picariello, Picarelli, Picini, Picarini, Picasso, Picapra, Picalei, Picardi and many more.

 Early Notables of the Picarella family (pre 1700)